LET’S GET RID OF THE LANDLORD LEVY!

 A class action is a tried and tested means whereby several parties join forces to bring a collective lawsuit on a subject matter that concerns them all, in this instance the landlord levy.

-During the first eighteen months of the Class Action Verhuurderheffing (until 31 December 2020), the arguments formulated will be treated confidentially; these will not be shared with the participants.
+During the first eighteen months of the Class Action Verhuurderheffing (until 31 December 2020; we started in September 2019), the arguments formulated will be treated confidentially; these will not be shared with the participants.
 The intention behind this measure is to prevent participants from using these arguments independently – outside of the Class Action – to bring lawsuits against the landlord levy.
 Doing so would detract from the advantages of a collective procedure and would diminish its efficacy.

 The Class Action Verhuurderheffing is based on an in-depth review performed by specialist lawyers.
 According to this review, in certain regards the landlord levy is ‘legally untenable’.
 These arguments were never used in earlier lawsuits against the unlawfulness of the landlord levy.
 The lawyers and the initiators of the Class Action Verhuurderheffing are convinced that, in view of these new arguments, the court will (eventually) rule that the landlord levy is unlawful.